rlmahesh777/git-pro/README.md

-this is the practice file in the new repo called GIT-REPO this is to prac to add sme extra lines
+this is going to commit on next two minutes